dribdat/docs/docs/organiser.md

 This document explains how the open source `dribdat` tool can help you to set up data-driven collaborative sprints, such as *[Hackathons](https://hackathon.guide/)*.
 For basic usage of the application see the [User's guide](usage).
 For more background see [ABOUT](about), and for technical details visit the [README](https://github.com/dribdat/dribdat#dribdat).

-# Tick tock
+# Dear Organiser

-What does the core dribdat look like?
+What is the core concern of your hackathon?
 As event organisers, we are really into making the most of time constraints - so the homepage and dashboard feature a big animated countdown clock:

 ![](images/screenshot_countdown.png)